Daniel S. Drew

 I received my B.S. in Materials Science and Engineering from Virginia Tech in 2013.
 My research while there included work on electromagnetic railguns (with Prof. Hardus Odendaal) and polymer-metal nanoparticle compounds for energy efficient mechanical switching (with Profs.
 Vladimir Bulovic and Jeff Lang, during a summer at MIT).
 I began the MS/PhD program at UC Berkeley in Fall 2013 with a MEMS concentration.
 I was also awarded an NSF Graduate Research Fellowship in 2013.

 For my PhD, I worked with Professor Kris Pister on ionocraft, flying microrobots powered by atmospheric ion engines.
 I also did some work with Professor Bjoern Hartmann on developing novel systems for debugging in the field of HCI.
 I was awarded an Intelligence Community Postdoctoral Fellowship to do a postdoc with Professor Sean Follmer at Stanford on human-robot interaction and exploring new strategies for turning centimeter-scale robots into useful tools.
-Now I'm an Assistant Professor at the University of Utah.
+I worked as an Assistant Professor at the University of Utah in Electrical and Computer Engineering for a few years, enjoying membership in the fantastic UofU Robotics Center, skiing when possible, and having a kid.
+I since left for warmer climes, starting as an Assistant Professor in Electircal and Computer Engineering at the University of Hawaii at Manoa in 2024.
 Here's a link to my lab website.
 Look, you're all caught up.

 I like to think about where we (academics, roboticists, humans) are going.
 Send me an email with your wild dreams of the future; I want to hear it all.